Overview

 Verify the account exists: Check whether the email address or name is registered in Mobaro.
 If no account is found, create a User profile with the correct email address and permissions.

-Confirm the email on file: Make sure the address on the account is current and one the User can actually receive mail at — the reset link is delivered there.
+Confirm the email on file: Make sure the address on the account is current and one the User can actually receive mail at — the reset is delivered there.

-Reset the password: Have the User sign out (or open a private/incognito browser window on web), select
+Reset the password: Have the User select

-Forgot passwordon the sign-in screen, enter their registered email, and follow the emailed reset link to set a new password.If the registered email is outdated or inaccessible: The User can't complete the reset themselves.
-A Super User or a User with the Modify users permission can update their password from the Mobaro Backend.
+Forgot passwordon the sign-in screen (signing out first, or opening a private/incognito browser window on web), enter their registered email, and follow the emailed reset to set a new password.
+If the User already knows their current password, they can instead change it from their profile while signed in.If the registered email is outdated or inaccessible: The User can't complete the reset themselves.
+A Super User or a User with the Modify users permission can set their password from the Mobaro Backend.

 If a profile can't be located: Instruct the User to contact their organization's Mobaro Super Users or managers, who can create or reinstate the profile.